ilariofebi/PM3/README.md

 pm3 ping            # Ensure pm3 daemon has been launched
 ```

 ### Create new process
 ```
 pm3 new '/bin/sleep 10' -n sleep10                                  # Create a new process with name sleep10
 pm3 new '/bin/sleep 10' -n sleep10 --autorun                        # Create a new process with autorun option
+pm3 new "script.py" --interpreter "/venv/bin/python" --cwd "/tmp"   # Create a new process with interpreter and cwd definition
 ```
 ### Actions
 ```